We do not request reimbursement of costs

 • Supplemental Security Income: SSI for ADHD is a needs-based program for individuals with limited income and resources.
 It provides financial assistance to those who are disabled and have little or no work history.

-The next step is to apply for a disability.
+If you believe your ADHD prevents you from maintaining full-time employment, the next step is to prepare for the application process.
 The application process for disability benefits based on Attention-Deficit Hyperactivity Disorder follows a general procedure.

 • Gather necessary information: Collect all relevant information and documents to support your ADHD disability claim.